How valuable is a Priority Pass lounge membership?

 Priority Pass is the world’s largest collection of airport lounges, with more than 1,000 lounges around the world.
 Some are airline-operated, and therefore, the same lounge that the airline’s own business class and first-class passengers have access to, as well as that airline’s status-holding passengers.
 For example, at Oneworld airline Royal Jordanian’s home in Amman (AMM) there is only one lounge, operated by Royal Jordanian, but it also accepts Priority Pass.

 As you would expect, those lounges are usually pretty decent.

-But many Priority Pass lounges are operated by third parties like Aspire, Menzies and Plaza Premium.
+But many Priority Pass lounges are operated by third parties.
 These companies don’t operate flights — they simply provide lounge access for anyone willing to pay for it.
 They are not as motivated as an airline to provide a great lounge experience to keep customers loyal, so the quality of these lounges can differ enormously.

 So whether you are paying outright for your membership or factoring it into the cost of an annual fee of a credit card where the membership is part of the card offer, how much is it worth?

 For paid memberships, there are three different types: